fastly/expressly/README.md

 # expressly
-Express-style router for Fastly's Compute@Edge.
+Express-style router for Fastly Compute.

 ## Using expressly